The Function of Binders

 - Proteins:

-- Fish Meal: A primary source of protein, derived from fish.
-It provides essential amino acids required for fish growth.
+- Fish Meal: A major source of protein that comes from fish.

-- Krill: A crustacean that is not only a protein source but also enhances the color of the fish due to its astaxanthin content.
+- Krill: A protein source that enhances color due to its astaxanthin content.

 - Fats:

-- Fish Oil: Rich in omega-3 fatty acids, it supports fish health, particularly brain and vision functions.
+- Fish Oil: Rich in omega-3 fatty acids, supports brain and vision functions.

-- Flaxseed Oil: A plant-based source of omega-3, used in formulations targeting sustainability.
+- Flaxseed Oil: A plant-based source of omega-3.

 - Carbohydrates:

-- Corn Gluten: Another energy source that also serves as a binding agent in pellets.
+- Corn Gluten: Energy source that serves as a binding agent in pellets.

 - Vitamins & Minerals: